Pre-auction strategic communication: Abstract

 \section{Abstract}

 High-stakes auctions are often preceded by nonbinding communication between bidders and the seller.
-Motivated by these practices, this paper examines a two-period model in which bidders send private cheap talk messages to the seller about their valuations, and the seller decides in the second period whether to run a mechanism or take an outside option that disappears if she chooses to run the auction.
-The seller has commitment within any mechanism she chooses to run, but no commitment over how she uses any information communicated.
-Despite having potentially asymmetric posteriors after the communication stage, the seller cannot run discriminatory auctions in equilibrium.
-Under some natural restrictions, any bidder-symmetric perfect Bayesian equilibrium of this model is a threshold equilibrium where the seller runs a second-price auction with a single reserve if and only if both bidders are above the threshold.
-The seller is better off being able to commit to the restricted class of mechanisms where she must choose a single reserve price.
+I study a two-period model in which bidders privately send cheap-talk messages to the seller about their valuations before the seller decides whether to run a mechanism or take a forfeitable outside option.
+The seller has commitment within the second-period mechanism but not over how she uses first-period communication.
+In monotone bidder-symmetric equilibria, an unrestricted seller runs at most one mechanism on the equilibrium path: a second-price auction with a common reserve, and only when all bidders report values above a common threshold.
+Thus discriminatory auctions cannot arise in equilibrium, despite asymmetric on-path posteriors.
+With two bidders, the seller is better off, and can sometimes attain her full-commitment payoff, if she can commit ex-ante to second-price auctions with a common reserve.